-Our eleventh Kapua project in 2019 in Ethiopia raises funds to support health and education in Ethiopia and Malawi.
+Our twelft Kapua project in 2020 in Nepal raises funds to support health and education in Nepal.
 We work in close cooperation with Family Federation, ODW (Taksvärkki ry) and Threshold Association.
-The Kapua 2019 Ethiopia team aims to raise a total of 100,000 euros.
-In November 2019, the group will travel to Ethiopia, where they see in practice how the funds are used.
-The group will climb to the highest peak of Ethiopia, Ras Dashen (4,550 m).
-Check out the volunteers in the Kapua 2019 Ethiopia group.
+The Kapua 2020 Nepal team aims to raise a total of 100,000 euros.
+In November 2020, the group will travel to Nepal, where they see in practice how the funds are used.
+The group will trek to the Gokyo Ri mountain (5,420 m).
+Check out the volunteers in the Kapua 2020 Nepal group.